 The Supreme Court’s decision in Maughan v HM Senior Coroner for Oxfordshire now resolves any ambiguity regarding the differing standards of proof relating to different inquest conclusions.
 In the leading judgment Lady Arden decided that:

-Applying the civil standard rather than the criminal standard in this way will elevate the stakes at many inquests.
+Applying the civil standard rather than the criminal standard in this way will elevate the stakes at many of these inquests.

 Clearly there are a number of ramifications and implications to explore for inquest stakeholders which we plan to do in a forthcoming webinar – click here to express your interest in attending our webinar.